-These perfectly shaped and decorated sugar cookies are my favorite cut-outs for the Christmas season and any other festive occasion!
-Use the simple icing recipe to easily frost the cookies with a delicate smooth finish.
+These perfectly shaped and decorated sugar cookies are my favorite cut-out cookies for the Christmas season and any other festive occasion!
+Use the simple icing recipe to easily frost these cut-out Christmas cookies with a delicate smooth finish.

 We have finally reached the day where I get to share my favorite sugar cookie cut-out recipe with you!
 I love this one because the cookies are thick and soft, and the dough is very easy to work with.
 It takes just an hour or two of refrigeration, then roll it and cut it – bake it then frost it.
 Simple as that.